An elliptic proof of the splitting theorems from Lorentzian geometry: Introduction

 \subsection{Technical challenges}

 Unfortunately, the strong maximum principle is delicate to establish for non-uniformly elliptic nonlinear equations; see e.g.~the more standard case $p>1$ treated in \cite{GoffiPediconi21,PucciSerrin04} and their references for the $p$-Laplacian in Riemannian signature; examples of Krol and Lewis discussed in \cite{Lewis80} show the $C^{1,\alpha}$ regularity established, e.g.\ in \cite{diBenedetto83,Lewis83}, is best possible when $p>2$.
 Our equation with $p<1$ in Lorentzian signature is worse.
 We must first establish that the equation becomes uniformly elliptic when linearized around the Busemann functions in question.
 To do this requires more regularity than Busemann functions generally possess.
 (As observed in~\cite{GallowayHorta96}, de-Sitter space is both (a) globally hyperbolic and (b) (timelike) geodesically complete, but its Busemann functions exhibit discontinuities and are not globally real-valued.)
 However, under the hypotheses of Theorem~\ref{T:Lorentzian splitting}, Galloway and Horta gave a simple demonstration of Eschenburg's observation that the Busemann functions are Lipschitz continuous in a neighbourhood of the line.
 By combining their approach with Proposition~3.4 of McCann~\cite{McCann20}, we are able to improve this conclusion by showing the limiting Busemann function $b^+$ inherits semiconcavity from the approximate Busemann functions $b^+_r$.
 In this neighbourhood then, we can pass to the limit of the (weakly reformulated) nonlinear comparison inequality \eqref{p-comparison} and show the linearization of the resulting operator around the Busemann function becomes uniformly elliptic.
 Unlike the Riemannian case $p=2$, the weak form of \eqref{p-comparison} involves only one integration by parts so to obtain the limit $r \to \infty$ requires a.e.\ convergence not only of $b_r^+$ to $b^+$ but also of $db_r^+$ to $db^+$.
-This is enough regularity to obtain $b^+=b^-$ from the strong maximum principle; moreover, it is enough regularity to apply our Bochner-Ohta identity and conclude that the geometry splits locally and smoothly on the neighbourhood in question. {To globalize this splitting theorem we are able to simplify the strategies of \cite{Eschenburg88,GallowayHorta96} by using the knowledge that the Hessian of $b^+=b^-$ vanishes on a neighbourhood of the line, and \emph{not just on a spacelike hypersurface}.
+This is enough regularity to obtain $b^+=b^-$ from the strong maximum principle; moreover, it is enough regularity to apply our Bochner-Ohta identity and conclude that the geometry splits locally and smoothly on the neighbourhood in question. {In comparison, we mention a maximum principle by Andersson-Galloway-Howard \cite{AnderssonGallowayHoward98}.
+Their idea (generalizing the same line of thought from the original proofs of the splitting theorem) is that after restricting the usual d'Alembertian to a foliation of certain spacelike hypersurfaces, it becomes the respective intrinsic Riemannian Laplacian, for which elliptic maximum principle techniques apply.
+Our approach is global in nature and does not require this restriction process.
+This comes with several advantages.
+For instance, t}{o globalize this splitting theorem we are able to simplify the strategies of \cite{Eschenburg88,GallowayHorta96} by using the knowledge that the Hessian of $b^+=b^-$ vanishes on a neighbourhood of the line, and \emph{not just on a spacelike hypersurface}.
 We still need to propagate this information outside the neighbourhood in question, first along nearby asymptotes to the line, and then throughout $M$ by connectedness. }